toubkal winter sun rising over a ridgeline

 How do I get there?

-On our Moroccan adventures you will need to arrive in Marrakesh on a Saturday and the tour will begin the following morning.
+On our Moroccan adventures you will need to arrive in Menara Airport, Marrakesh on Day 1 of your trip.
 For UK travellers there are direct flights with BA, Easy Jet and Ryan Air from Heathrow, Gatwick, Luton, Stansted and Manchester.
 With a short stop in Europe, you can travel from virtually any major UK airport.
 The flight time from the UK is roughly four hours.

 There are no direct flights to Marrakesh from the USA but, it is only necessary to have a short stop of less than 3 and a half hours somewhere in Europe.
 Delta Airways operate convenient flights via Paris from New York, Boston and Los Angles.
 TAP Air Portugal, American Airlines and United provide further options.

-Menara Airport is located 8km outside the city of Marrakesh and the transfer to your hotel will take between 20 and 30 mins.
-Once you have cleared immigration and collected your luggage, please exit the arrivals area and look out for a Kandoo team member holding a big sign reading "KANDOO ADVENTURES".
-Please be aware that if your flight arrives within 90 minutes of another guest you may be asked to wait until they have arrived to share a transfer.
-Rest assured, you won't be asked to wait for more than 90 minutes.
+Menara Airport is located 8km outside the city of Marrakesh and the transfer to your Riad will take around 30 mins.
+Once you have cleared immigration, collected your luggage and exchanged any money you need to, please exit the arrivals doors and look out for a Kandoo team member holding a big sign reading "KANDOO ADVENTURES".

 Due to local regulations at Marrakesh, mobile boarding passes are not valid for your return flight.
 You will need to print your boarding pass and go to the check-in desk to get your documents checked, even if you don't have bags to drop off.